 Why You'll Love Savory Bread Pudding

-- Milk: I recommend 2% milk, but whole milk or 1% also work.
+Milk — 2% milk gives just the right balance of richness, but whole milk or 1% milk both work.

 How to Make Savory Bread Pudding

-Step 4: Add the mushrooms to the butternut squash and roast another 12-13 minutes, or until the squash is cooked through and tender.
-Remove the vegetables from the oven to cool for 3-5 minutes.
+Add the mushrooms to the butternut squash and roast another 12-13 minutes, or until the squash is cooked through and tender.

-Step 6: In a large bowl, whisk together the milk, cream, remaining salt, eggs, and garlic powder until combined.
-Rub the dried rosemary in the palms of your hand and whisk that into the egg mixture as well.
+Step 3: In a large bowl, whisk together the milk, cream, remaining salt, eggs, and garlic powder, and dried rosemary until combined.

-Step 8: Add the bread cubes to the bowl with the rest of the ingredients and gently fold them in until they're covered with the egg and the vegetables are distributed evenly, but do not over-mix or the mixture will get mushy.
+Step 5: Add the bread cubes and gently fold them until combined, being careful not to over-mix, or the mixture will get mushy.

-Step 10: Let the pudding rest for a minute or two and then serve hot.
+Let the pudding rest for a minute or two and then serve it hot.
 Enjoy!

 Recipe Variations